 Then I created some basic arrow tips out of larger wooden dowels and then painted them chrome.

-When I day basic, I mean basic for an Avenger.
+When I say basic, I mean basic for an Avenger.
 I attempted to make some of the ridiculous ones like the poison arrow, using a vial in the center.

-Coolest part, however, is that I made two arrows removable.
+The coolest part, however, is that I made two arrows removable.
 Because I mostly do charity work and conventions in costume, weapons are discouraged and arrows can be dangerous, especially when accompanied by a bow.
-So, most of the arrows are secured into place, bit I made two special ones that have the heads attached to the dowel but rare earth magnets, able to snap on and off.
+So, most of the arrows are secured into place, but I made two special ones that have the heads attached to the dowel but rare earth magnets, able to snap on and off.

 Final Product + Attachment to Vest

 Want to see how I made the vest, too?
-Well, it’s coming soon.
+Check it out here.